Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Experiments

 Temp and Temp+ then show what happens when the allocation goal is pushed toward temporally informative video supervision.
 Temp already moves the frontier in the right direction, especially on the benchmarks that reward ordering, change, and temporal evidence, while Temp+ gives the strongest overall result once temporal pressure is increased further.
-This progression is important because it shows that the best-performing profile is not an isolated recipe.
-Instead, the four profiles form a coherent trend: as the goal shifts from minimum loss to broader coverage and then to stronger temporal emphasis, the model improves more on the benchmarks and subtasks that demand temporal reasoning.
+This progression shows that the strongest profile belongs to a consistent allocation trend rather than to an isolated preset.
+The four profiles form a coherent trend in which shifting the goal from minimum loss to broader coverage and then to stronger temporal emphasis yields larger gains on the benchmarks and subtasks that demand temporal reasoning.

-The \lvb result is especially useful for reading the paper correctly.
-Its gain is smaller than the gains on \mvb and \mlvu, but that is the expected outcome rather than a weakness in the story. \lvb evaluates ultra-long videos, often much longer than the clips represented in LLaVA-Video, while the training pool also contains a large amount of image QA from LLaVA-OneVision.
+The \lvb result clarifies the scope of the method.
+Its gain is smaller than the gains on \mvb and \mlvu, which is consistent with the mismatch between the benchmark distribution and the available training pool. \lvb evaluates ultra-long videos, often much longer than the clips represented in LLaVA-Video, while the training pool also contains a large amount of image QA from LLaVA-OneVision.
 Under that mismatch, one should not expect the same magnitude of improvement as on benchmarks that are better aligned with the available training distribution.
-What matters is the direction of the effect: \lvb moves from negative or near-neutral deltas under MinLoss and Diverse to positive gains under Temp and Temp+, which strongly supports the paper's central hypothesis that stronger temporal data optimization becomes more valuable as the target capability becomes more temporally demanding.
+The direction of the effect remains informative because \lvb moves from negative or near-neutral deltas under MinLoss and Diverse to positive gains under Temp and Temp+.
+This pattern supports the interpretation that temporal allocation becomes more useful when the target capability is more temporally demanding, although the available pool still limits the magnitude of the gain.